scipy-conference/scipy_proceedings/papers/rollin_thomas/ms.rst

 `hook function <https://lmod.readthedocs.io/en/latest/300_tracking_module_usage.html>`_.
 Counting module loads as a way to track Python usage has the virtue of simplicity.

-We have previously attempted Python monitoring via module logging, but disliked this approach for several reasons.
-Users often include module load commands in their shell resource files (e.g., `.bashrc`), meaning that user login or shell invocation may trigger a detection even if the user never actually uses the trigger module.
-NERSC users load the Python module so often that we stuggled with the sheer number of messages generated from this approach.
+However, users often include module load commands in their shell resource files (e.g., `.bashrc`), meaning that user login or shell invocation may trigger a detection even if the user never actually uses the trigger module.
 Furthermore, capturing information at the package level using module load counts would also require that individual Python packages be installed as separate environment modules.
-This approach of course is limited to activity within NERSC Python modules, and as we have discovered in this work, much of Python use at NERSC happens outside of our provided modules.
+Module load counts also miss Python usage from user-installed Python environments or in containers.

 Tools like ALTD [Fah10]_ and XALT [Agr14]_ are commonly used in HPC contexts to track library usage in compiled applications.